About Wardtown

 The Wardtown Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Northampton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wardtown, Virginia residents are available through the local police department and authorized providers in Northampton County.
+Fingerprinting services for Wardtown, Virginia residents are available through local police (where present) and authorized providers in Northampton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Wardtown Police Department or Northampton County Sheriff's Office for scheduling and fees.

 Residents of Wardtown can access a variety of public records through the Northampton County Clerk's Office.
 This includes deed records, property assessments, and land surveys dating back to the county's founding in the 17th century.
 The office, located at 16404 Courthouse Road in nearby Eastville, maintains a full archive of these important documents, allowing both local residents and those with historical interests to research the area's rich real estate history.